mg4gh/MGMapViewer/docs/Features/FurtherFeatures/Statistic/statistic.md

   enabled, if  there is at least one track selected and all selected tracks are stored persistent.
 Note: Always the persistent gpx will be shared.
 Not yet saved changes are not included!
 - save selected tracks
   enabled, if  there is at least one modified (not yet saved) track in the selected set.
+Modified tracks are marked with a "*" at the end of the name.
 Unmodified tracks are untouched by this operation.
 - delete selected tracks
   enabled, if there is at least one track selected and none of the RecordingTrackLog, MarkerTrackLog and RouteTrackLog is in the set of selected tracks.